 Sig5, Class 6, 6R

 LC-29 Gloves, Rubber: This was not part of TE-21 but something they likely kept on hand.
 Black in color.
-Likely worn under the leather gloves for working with exposed lines, as rubber is an electrical insulator.
+Likely worn over the leather gloves for working with exposed lines, as rubber is an electrical insulator.
 It came in three different sizes, I believe.

 From TM 11-487 Oct 1944, pg 144.
 Shows the equipment for TE 21, TE 23, and TE 27a.
 I suspect that many of the tools were interchangeable on the job site.